Campus and Social Media Coordinator

-CAMERA seeks a full-time Campus Coordinator to join its growing team of young professionals providing support and guidance to students across North America interested in Israel activism.
-The coordinator will help oversee CAMERA’s dynamic campus programs and help develop and implement effective measures to meet challenges facing Zionist students.
+CAMERA seeks a full-time Campus and Social Media Coordinator to join its growing team of young professionals providing support and guidance to students interested in Israel activism.
+The coordinator will oversee CAMERA Fellows and CAMERA-supported Israel organizations on a dozen campuses and help develop and implement effective measures to meet challenges facing Zionist students.
+The coordinator will be responsible for managing all of CAMERA on Campus’s social media platforms.

 The position will be based in our Boston office.